tanveer-sayyed/simple_scheduler/README.md

         target : a callable function
         period_in_seconds : int
-            the time period in seconds to execute this function args : tuple(object,), optional
+            the time period in seconds to execute this function tz : str, optional
+            standard time zone (call the method .timezones() for more info) the default is "GMT"
+        start : str, optional
+            of the form "Month DD HH:MM:SS YYYY" (eg. "Dec 31 23:59:59 2021")
+            the default is None
+        stop : str, optional
+            of the form "Month DD HH:MM:SS YYYY" (eg. "Dec 31 23:59:59 2021")
+            the default is None
+        job_name : str, optional
+            used to identify a job, defaults to name of the function to remove jobs use this name
+        args : tuple(object,), optional
             un-named argumets for the "target" callable
             the default is ()
-        job_name : str, optional
-            used to identify a job, defaults to name of the function to remove jobs use this name
         kwargs : dict{key:object}, optional
             named argumets for the "target" callable
             the default is {}